Postgraduate Course: Contemporary Issues in Exploiting Intellectual Property (LAWS11383)

 ||Formative assessment (not included in overall mark):

-To be detailed further in the course guide.
+A session involving group work and group presentations, to be detailed further in the course guides.

 The course will be assessed by way of an ongoing blog exercise consisting of a total of three blog posts (total 4500 words) and a short reflective element (500 words).